MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile_observer.md

 ---
 title: class mip::PolicyProfile::Observer
 description: Documents the mip::policyprofile class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 10/29/2019
+ms.date: 01/31/2020
 ---

 # class mip::PolicyProfile::Observer
-Observer interface for clients to get notifications for profile related events.
+[Observer](undefined) interface for clients to get notifications for profile related events.
-All errors inherit from mip::Error.
+All errors inherit from [mip::Error](undefined).
 Client should not call the engine back on the thread that calls the observer.

 ## Summary